-We look forward to you seeing you during the AMCHP annual conference on April 6-9, 2016!
-AMCHP encourages members who are able to plan on visiting your members of Congress during the time you are in Washington DC, in accordance with your state's rules on advocacy.
+We look forward to you seeing you during the AMCHP annual conference on February 10-13, 2017!
+AMCHP encourages members who are able to plan on visiting your members of Congress during the time you are in Washington, D.C., in accordance with your state's rules on advocacy.

 Your visit to Washington, DC is a prime opportunity to ensure MCH issues, including the Title V MCH Block Grant, are front and center on your Members of Congress' agendas!
 This year we look forward to increasing the number of conference attendees participating in Hill visits by providing training and materials geared both toward those of you who can participate in direct advocacy and those of you who may only be able to do meet-and-greet or educational visits with your elected officials.

 You may use any free time during the conference to visit your Member of Congress.

 To schedule a meeting: Email the scheduler in your senators' and representatives' offices and please cc Amy Haddad (firstname.lastname@example.org) and/or let her know when your meeting is confirmed so that we may keep track of meetings being scheduled.
 This is extremely important so AMCHP staff can ensure coordination of visits and follow-up afterwards.
 You also may contact Amy if you need assistance obtaining the e-mail addresses for schedulers.

 Please note: Documents to help you with your hill day including the Title V Ask Sheet, Hill Day Talking Points, and state profiles will be available at the Legislative Center desk located near the AMCHP

 conference registration desk when you check into the conference.

 Upcoming Advocacy Training

 AMCHP will hold an advocacy training session prior to the conference.
 This training will provide an update on federal legislation, reviewed how to conduct a meeting and logistics for the Hill Day, and how to build a relationship with a member of Congress.